-Alcohol Dependence – Alcohol Abuse – Alcohol Problem- Problem Drinkers all the aforementioned conditions can be summed up simply, people with Alcohol Problems experience a physical and or mental craving for alcohol that a non-problem drinker don’t.
-The body chemistry of the Problem Drinker is different from the body chemistry of the non-problem drinker.
-For the Problem Drinker with each
+All of these conditions can be summed up simply.
+People with Alcohol Problems experience a physical and or mental craving for alcohol.
+Non-problem drinkers don’t respond in that same way.
+The body chemistry of the problem drinker is different from the body chemistry of the non-problem drinker.

-The body chemistry of a Non-Problem Drinker has only one difference than the body chemistry of a Problem Drinker.
-The Non-Problem Drinker does not create a physical craving for alcohol once they ingest alcohol and therefore can often be heard making statements like “I am starting to feel it I better stop now, no thank you (to a free drink) I have had enough and If I can control my drinking why can’t you?”.
+The body chemistry of a non-problem drinker has only one difference than the body chemistry of a Problem Drinker.
+The Non-Problem Drinker doesn’t create a physical craving for alcohol once they ingest alcohol.
+Therefore they can often be heard making statements like “I am starting to feel it I better stop now” or ” no thank you (to a free drink) I have had enough”.
+They feel like “I can control my drinking why can’t you?”.